 During the summer of 2014 Oakford Archaeology investigated a 17th century barn within the core of the historic town of Topsham, Devon.
-The Investigation was intended to record and analyse the building and assess its significance.
+The building recording and investigations were intended to record and analyse the building and assess its significance.

 The barn was probably first constructed in the early 17th century as a threshing barn with opposed doorways, subsequently undergoing a number of renovations and alterations.